joelbeedle/rust-renderer/README.md

 # rust-renderer

-Fun project I did to help me to learn rust.
+Toy rendering project that helped me to learn rust.

-Essentially a renderer that can take a 3D model and render it, using only `minifb` for the window and frame buffer creation.
+In essence, it's a renderer that can take any 3D model and render it.
+It doesn't use GPU acceleration, only `minifb` for the window and a frame buffer.

+All rendering, camera, projection is done manually, writing pixels to the framebuffer (essentially an array of pixels).
+This means it's slow, but allowed me to focus on the things that were interesting in the project.

 It can take `.obj` and `.off` files and render them, with multiple types of lighting available.